Next: Postprocessor Access, Previous: Colors, Up: gtroff Reference [Contents][Index]

 -Z option normally causes a fatal error.

 Execute the shell command(s) specified by cmds.
-The output is not saved anyplace, so it is up to the user to do so.
+The output is not saved anywhere, so it is up to the user to do so.

-For example, the following code fragment introduces the current time into a document:
+The following code fragment introduces the current time into a document.

 .sy perl -e 'printf ".nr H %d\\n.nr M %d\\n.nr S %d\\n",\ (localtime(time))[2,1,0]' > /tmp/x\n[$$] .so /tmp/x\n[$$] .sy rm /tmp/x\n[$$] \nH:\nM:\nS